-This externship will enable the student to focus their interests in a maintenance setting and will introduce the student to real-world industrial/ commercial working environments under the supervision of skilled maintenance professionals.
+This extensibp will enable the student to focus their interests in a maintenance setting and will introduce the student to realworld industrial/ commercial working environments under the supervision of skilled maintenance professionals.
 The student should be prepared to apply his or her hands-on and theoretical knowledge in multiple disciplines such as hydraulics, motor controls, PLC's, or mechanical power transmission.

-Heating, Ventilation & Air Conditioning / Refrigeration, Technology Course Descriptions set goals and practice academic and life skills.
+Heating, Ventilation & Air Conditioning / Refrigeration, Technology Course Descriptions

 This course presents students with a framework for examining their lives from a self-discovery perspective.
-Students will discover their own learning styles, strengths and weaknesses, and learn to effectively
+Students will discover their own learning styles, strengths and weaknesses, and learn to effectively set goals and practice academic and life skills.